archkhertdev/wifiattack/README.md

 A powerful ethical Wi-Fi attack toolkit for Linux systems that can:
 - Broadcast 250+ fake SSIDs (Access Points)
-- Deauthenticate all devices from your currently connected Wi-Fi
+- Distrupts the Wi-Fi internet connection for all devices connected to the Wi-Fi network you're attacking.

 > Note: This tool is for educational and ethical use only.
 Only test on networks you own or have permission to audit.